MicrosoftDocs/architecture-center/docs/framework/services/storage/storage-accounts/reliability.md

 ## Configuration recommendations

-Consider the following recommendations to optimize your Azure Storage Account configuration for reliability:
+Consider the following recommendations to optimize reliability when configuring your Azure Storage Account:

 |Recommendation|Description|
 |--------------|-----------|